HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Portal Caching

 Internally, Portal uses a number of DynaCache instances to cache data from the Portal user databases and LDAP.
 Tuning the sizes of these caches can improve performance.
-See the Cache Manager Service sections for the cache sizes use in base Portal performance measurements.
+See the Cache Manager Service sections for the cache sizes used in base Portal performance measurements.
 For a description of the various Portal caches, see the Base Portal Cache Instances section.

 ### WCM Caching